rivasvict/dev-environment/README.md

 1. Copy all contents from `dotfiles` directory to your home folder
 2. Copy all contents from `dependencies` directory to `Downloads` folder.
-3. Run `install-dev.sh` and please seat back, relax, take a cup of good Colombian coffee (redundant) while the installation finishes :coffee:
+3. Run `install-dev.bash` and please seat back, relax, take a cup of good Colombian coffee (redundant) while the installation finishes :coffee:

 # To-do to add (WIP)